Layout Image

 At present, the hacker black market is paying $100 per thousand hacked Australian computers.
 That’s correct, there is a black market for hacked computers, and Australian computers are fetching top dollar, compared to other countries.
 Why do you think that Australian computers are getting top dollar?
 It’s because we are easy targets as most of you don’t take computer security seriously enough, plus being an affluent country, the hackers can make better money from a hacked Aussie.

-You could argue the affluent part, depends on whether the banks get to your money before the hackers do ;-) You can secure your computer with all the modern, up-to-date security tools, but if you don’t follow safe practices, you’re very likely to get hacked or ripped off.
-It’s just like driving a new car, with all the latest safety features, air bags and intelligent breaking systems, if you drive dangerously, you’re more likely to crash and get injured.
+You could argue the affluent part, depends on whether the banks get to your money before the hackers do 😉 You can secure your computer with all the modern, up-to-date security tools, but if you don't follow safe practices, you're very likely to get hacked or ripped off.
+It's just like driving a new car, with all the latest safety features, air bags and intelligent breaking systems, if you drive dangerously, you're more likely to crash and get injured.
 You need to use some common sense on the Internet, and stay away from sites that are notorious for hacking visitors computers, pornography, software cracks, copy violated music sharing and movie sites etc.

 One other major new treats used by hackers is to break in though security holes in web browsers.
 This poses a serious threat to all operating systems Windows, Apple and Linux.
 This article reinforces what I have been trying to get across to everyone.

 Once Mozilla Firefox is downloaded and installed on your computer, and you are connected to the Internet, click on the menu item “Tools”, and in the pop down box, click “Add Ons”.
 When an “Add-ons” box appears, click on the “Get Add-ons” tab.
+(Right click next to the last open tab open in Firefox if you can't see the "Menu bar", and tick "Menu Bar" in the pop up box that will appear, to turn it on.)

 (When you re-open Firefox I suggest you read the information about NoScript that will appear in a tab window in Firefox.)

 Blocking all the scripts will speed up your web surfing because you will not need to wait until the all the fancy stuff loads.
 It will also mean you will need to make wise decisions on when to allow scripts in web pages.
 I suggest not allowing any scripts in pages unless you really need the service.
-For instance, if you go to your web bank service with NoScript you will not be able to log in until you tell Noscript to “Allow the bank site”, by clicking on the NoScript Options button.
-So login boxes for services, plus Flash, Silverlight, and Java scripts will be blocked until you click the Noscript allow site, or temporary allow option, when visiting any site.
+For instance, if you go to your web bank service with NoScript you will not be able to log in until you tell NoScript to “Allow the bank site”, by clicking on the NoScript Options button.
+So login boxes for services, plus Flash, Silverlight, and Java scripts will be blocked until you click the NoScript allow site, or temporary allow option, when visiting any site.
 If you use it with another Firefox Add-on WOT, (Web Of Trust) a web site rating service it can make those decisions easier to make.

 © 2010 Peter Daley,